ebartz/ranger/tests/validation/readme.md

 ### oke_cluster test
 Environment variables for the Oracle Container Engine (OKE) cluster test
 ```
 CATTLE_TEST_URL no default.
-The Rancher server for test execution.
+The Ranger server for test execution.
 USER_TOKEN user token used for /meta/oci/ calls
 RANCHER_OCI_TENANCY_OCID required OCID of the tenancy in which to create the cluster and resources
 RANCHER_OCI_COMPARTMENT_OCID required OCID of the compartment in which to create the cluster and resources